Uzbekistan says 18 killed, hundreds wounded in Karakalpakstan unrest | Law-Order

 Uzbekistan says 18 killed, hundreds wounded in Karakalpakstan unrest

-Eighteen people were killed and 243 wounded during unrest in Uzbekistan's autonomous province of Karakalpakstan which broke out last week over plans to curtail its autonomy, Uzbek authorities said on Monday.
+Eighteen people were killed and 243 wounded during unrest in Uzbekistan's autonomous province of Karakalpakstan that broke out last week over plans to curtail its autonomy, Uzbek authorities said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)